Rakeshmonkee/DMA/readme.md

 ### Custom Direct Memory Access (DMA) Firmware Guide

 > [!IMPORTANT]
 > This repo is a work in progress.
-Some stuff might change over time
+Stuff will change overtime

 > [!TIP]